logo

 Counter Width 32-bit

-Operating Modes Count, freq., speed, period, dosing
+Operating Modes Count, frequency, speed, period, dosing

 Module Width 80mm